-At a time of national crisis when a majority of the states have been lifting coronavirus stay-at-home restrictions (May 20, 2020 data), it’s clear that government leaders will continually need to evaluate the economic condition of their communities.
-Leaders are currently making strategic decisions about how to help businesses, which ones should reopen, what part of the workforce should continue to remain remote, how long that should continue, and so forth.
+Government leaders must continually evaluate the economic conditions of their communities.
+They must make strategic decisions about how to help businesses, which ones should reopen, what part of the workforce should continue to remain remote, how long that should continue, and so forth.
 But there is a lack of data on which to base these decisions.

 Illinois-based Blane Canada, Ltd., an economic development services firm, and the volunteer, grassroots BR|E (business retention/expansion) COVID-19 Response Network envisioned a way to quickly provide that data.